DocSystem/macos-background-manager/README.md

 ## Remove default backgrounds

 The script isn't ready yet!
 This part will be updated once the script will be ready!

+# Warning

+This script was tested in macOS Catalina with SIP disabled!
+If you have any problem with it, create an issue.